Home » Places to visit in India » Popular Destinations » Lucknow Travel Guide: Best Places to Visit, Food & 2–3 Day Itinerary

 • Makhan Malai

-Kachori is best enjoyed in the morning, when it’s freshest and most satisfying.
+Kachori is best relished in the morning, when it’s freshest and most satisfying.

 Where to Eat